-- RNA-Seq analysis, both bulk and single-cell, including QC/Normalization, differential expression and pathway analysis.
-Used for purposes of compound mechanism-of-action studies, discovery biology, biomarker discovery.
+- Bulk and single-cell RNA-Seq analysis (including QC/Normalization, differential expression and pathway analysis) for compound mechanism-of-action studies, discovery biology, and biomarker discovery

 - Machine learning: clustering, classification, cross-validation